Random entanglement percolation on realistic quantum networks: Random Entanglement Percolation

 \section{Random Entanglement Percolation}

 In our previous work \cite{2026romancino}, we introduced random entanglement percolation by assigning to each edge of the network a singlet-conversion probability (SCP), denoted by $X$, drawn independently from a probability distribution $f_X$ supported on $[0,1]$.
-In this setting, we demonstrated that random classical entanglement percolation (RCEP) depends only on the average SCP, that is $\mu = \mathbb E[X]$,
+Each link will then have a random probability of being converted to a singlet, otherwise the entanglement is lost.
+Following the standard procedures in entanglement percolation one converts each link independently \cite{2007acin}.
+If the initial entanglement is high enough, the percolation transition shows us that the system now percolates, guaranteeing a path of singlet connecting two arbitrary nodes.
+With random probabilities, we demonstrated that random classical entanglement percolation (RCEP) depends only on this average,

 so that, at the macroscopic level, RCEP reduces to standard CEP evaluated at $\mu$.
+This means that we only need that our random initial entanglement is above the percolation threshold \textit{on average}.

 The situation changes for random quantum entanglement percolation (RQEP), where $q$-swap preprocessing is applied before the RCEP step.
 If $X_1$ and $X_2$ are two independent copies of the edge SCP, the bond generated by a random $q$-swap is $X_{\rm min} := \min(X_1, X_2)$ \cite{1999bose}.
 Hence, its average is